 - Embedded software for controlling the power grid;

 - Energy-efficient wireless communication (e.g. high-performance applications (radar systems), underwater communication)

-The themes at the University of Twente:
+The topics at the University of Twente are:

 - Dependable systems